MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Step-6--Demote-and-remove-the-Source-Server-from-the-new-Windows-Server-2012-R2-Essentials-network.md

  If you are migrating from Windows Server 2012 Essentials or its previous versions, to demote the server, see [Remove Active Directory Domain Services](http://technet.microsoft.com/library/hh472163.aspx).
 After you add the Source Server as a member of a workgroup and disconnect it from the network, you must remove it from AD DS on the Destination Server.

- If you are migrating from [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)], use Server Manager to remove the Active Directory Domain Services role, thereby demoting the domain controller on the Source Server using the following procedure:
+ If you are migrating from --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials, use Server Manager to remove the Active Directory Domain Services role, thereby demoting the domain controller on the Source Server using the following procedure:

 #### To remove the Source Server from Active Directory